 - Make sure your connection is as good as possible.
-If it’s possible to work ‘off wifi’ – ie with a cable connected to your modem, use that.
+If you can work ‘off wifi’ then do – ie with an ethernet cable connected to your device, use that.
+Switch off other wifi using devices, and ask fellow users in the home if it’s possible to stream or game when you finish/before you start.

 - Discuss cancellation/payment of fees due to Covid-19 illness (or indeed other illness).